AGENCY OVERSIGHT

 DEPARTMENT OF NATURAL RESOURCES & CONSERVATION

 We encourage creating efficiencies between the Water Court and DNRC to aid in the adjudication process in the Water Resources Division.
 We support reducing time and cost to accomplish a water right change.
-We continue to address DNRC’s effort to co-own private water rights.
+We have actively participated in the comprehensive water review in the interim.

 FISH, WILDLIFE AND PARKS